yang-xxia/BM3LP/README.md

 - tqdm==4.67.1
 - requests==2.32.3

-💡 Optional: You can install dependencies with pip install -r requirements.txt or manually as shown below.
+💡 You can install dependencies with pip install -r requirements.txt

 ## 📁 Dataset Setup